 Students may make payment in the following ways.

-Online: You may pay online using VISA, MasterCard, American Express, or Discover.
+- Online: You may pay online using VISA, MasterCard, American Express, or Discover.
 We also accept ACH check or electronic payment via Flywire.
-Flywire can be accessed in your student account at my.newpaltz.edu.
+Flywire can be accessed in your Payment Center at my.newpaltz.edu.

-In Person: You may stop by the Office of Student Accounts in Room 114, Wooster Hall, 9 a.m. to 5 p.m.
+- In Person: You may stop by the Office of Student Accounts in Room 114, Wooster Hall, 9 a.m. to 5 p.m.
 (10 a.m.-5 p.m. on Wednesdays).
-You may pay by check, traveler's check, certified check, or postal money order payable to SUNY New Paltz, or by VISA, Discover, American Express, MasterCard, or with cash.
+You may pay using cash, check, traveler's check, certified check, or postal money order payable to SUNY New Paltz, or by VISA, Discover, American Express, or MasterCard.
+If you are using a 529 College Savings Plan, please have the check made out to SUNY New Paltz.
+Make sure that the student's name and identification number are on the check and have it mailed to the Office of Student Accounts, SUNY New Paltz, 400 Hawk Drive, New Paltz, NY 12561.

-The New Paltz Time Payment Plan allows you to make equal monthly payments toward the cost of tuition, fees, and on-campus room and board during the fall and spring semesters1.
-By utilizing the Time Payment Plan, you and your family can incorporate the cost of college into the family budget for up to five months (please refer to the published enrollment deadlines).
+The New Paltz Time Payment Plan allows you to make equal monthly payments toward the cost of tuition, fees, and on-campus room and board during the fall and spring semesters.
+(The payment plan is not available during summer session due to its short duration.)
+By utilizing the Time Payment Plan, you and your family can incorporate the cost of college into the family budget for up to five months (please refer to your invoice due date and published enrollment deadlines).
 This is not a loan.
 There is no interest charged.
 There are no hidden costs.
 Just add the $30.00 application fee to your initial down payment.
 Even if you are receiving scholarships or some financial aid, you may enroll in the Time Payment Plan.
 It is an easy way to pay the balance of your bill that is NOT covered by aid or other resources.
-As long as the amount due from you exceeds $500 for the semester, you may enroll in the Time Payment Plan for the balance.
-Enroll online at my.newpaltz.edu.
+As long as the amount due exceeds $500 for the semester, you can join the Time Payment Plan for the balance.
+Enroll at my.newpaltz.edu.

 Deadlines and Late Fees

-Please note that any charges that are incurred after the first day of classes must be paid within 24 hours.
-Students who have not made proper payment arrangements toward their balance may be subject to late fees, blocks, holds, and/or referral to an outside collection agency.
+Charges that are incurred after the first day of classes must be paid within 24 hours.
+Students who have not made proper payment arrangements toward their balance may be subject to late fees, holds, deregistration, and/or eventual referral to an outside collection agency.

 Tuition Refund Policy